-During their probationary period, Correctional Officers must complete the Department's new officer training program including the minimum training required by the Maryland State Training Commission.
+C. During their probationary period, Correctional Officers must complete the Department's new officer training program, including the minimum training required by the Maryland State Training Commission.

-After receiving preservice training, a new officer will receive on-the-job training, during which the officer will be assigned to shift work at representative duty stations (posts) under the supervision of a trained officer to gain practical experience in carrying out the typical duties and responsibilities of the job.
+D. After receiving pre-service training, a new officer will receive on-the-job training, during which the officer will be assigned to shift work at representative duty stations (posts) under the supervision of a trained officer to gain practical experience in carrying out the typical duties and responsibilities of the job.

-The parties will establish a standing Training Subcommittee of the Labor-Management Committee for the purposes of making training needs assessments, making recommendations for training programs, and evaluating the training program for employees covered by this Agreement.
-Members of the Training Subcommittee will be the Deputy Director and Training Coordinator of the Department of Corrections, two (2) permanent designees of the PGCOA, and the Training Director of the County Office of Personnel.
+E. The parties will establish a standing Training Subcommittee of the Labor-Management Committee for the purposes of making training needs assessments, making recommendations for training programs, and evaluating the training program for employees covered by this Agreement.
+Members of the Training Subcommittee will be the Deputy Director and Training Coordinator of the Department of Corrections, two (2) permanent designees of PGCOA, and the Training Director of the County Office of Personnel and Labor Relations.

-Correctional Officers will be scheduled to attend annual training for firearms requalification during on-duty hours or will receive hour for hour compensatory leave if the officer attends on his/her own time for qualification or requalification.
+F. Correctional Officers will be scheduled to attend annual training for firearms requalification during on-duty hours or will receive hour for hour compensatory leave if the officer attends on his/her own time for qualification or requalification.